Ask me anything

 Are the constant news stories of Russian atrocities in Ukraine filling you with rage and sadness – but also a hopeless resignation?
 Do you want to help Ukraine in its struggle against Russia, but don’t know how?

-Empathy for Ukraine is a volunteer-based initiative organized by Russian and Ukrainian speaking U.S. citizens who are sickened by Russia’s unprovoked war, and wish to ensure that the U.S. continues supporting Ukraine.
+Empathy for Ukraine is a volunteer-based initiative organized by U.S. citizens who are sickened by Russia’s unprovoked war and wish to ensure that the U.S. continues supporting Ukraine.
 Many of us have personal ties to people suffering through the invasion.

 Poignant, first-hand accounts of heroism and horror told by Ukrainian soldiers, medics, refugees, volunteers, and regular citizens continually pour into our news feeds.
 Most of these are written in Ukrainian or Russian and never make it into the mainstream Western media.